DerekYang2/FluentDL/README.md

 ### Searching and Converting
 For all sources except for Spotify, searches and conversions do not require authentication.

 For Spotify, searches require API keys, which come bundled with FluentDL.
-If the bundled keys are rate limited, you can generate your own as described in the [authentication wiki](https://github.com/DerekYang2/FluentDL/wiki/Authentication#spotify).
+If the bundled keys are rate limited, you can generate your own as described in the [spotify wiki section](https://github.com/DerekYang2/FluentDL/wiki/Authentication#spotify).

 ### Downloading
 Authentication requirements for downloading varies for the sources.
 The type of account (free vs subscription) may also affect the audio quality available.